ljpatrick/marxpaint/docs/README.txt

                               By default, Tux Paint only shows the printer dialog (or, on Linux/Unix, runs the
                               "altprintcommand", e.g., "kprinter" instead of
-                              "lpr") if the [Alt] key is held while clicking the 'Print' button.
+                              "lpr") if the [Alt] (or [Option]) key is held while clicking the 'Print' button.

                               However, this behavior can be changed.
 You can have the printer dialog always appear by using "--altprintalways" on the command-line, or
                               "altprint=always" in Tux Paint's configuration
                               file.
-Or, you can prevent the [Alt] key from having any effect by using "--altprintnever",
+Or, you can prevent the [Alt]/[Option] key from having any effect by using "--altprintnever", or "altprint=never".
-                              or "altprint=never".

                               See the "Options" documentation.)

    --------------------------------------------------------------------------

-         Slides
+         Slides (under "Open")

                  The "Slides" button is available in the "Open" dialog.
-It displays a list of your saved files, similar to the "Open" dialog, but without listing 'Starter' images.
+It displays a list of your saved files, just like the "Open" dialog.

                  Click each of the images you wish to display in a slideshow-style presentation, one by one.
 A digit will